NCAA men's water polo championship: 2012

-2013 Championship
+2013

 The NCAA men's water polo championship was held December 7 and 8, 2013 at Stanford's Avery Aquatic Center.
 This season marked the introduction of an expanded format.
 Six teams were seeded into the tournament, with the bottom four participating in Play-in games to fill the four team bracket.
 Four conferences received automatic qualification: the Collegiate Water Polo Association (CWPA), the Mountain Pacific Sports Federation (MPSF), Southern California Intercollegiate Athletic Conference (SCIAC), and the Western Water Polo Association (WWPA).
 The remaining two teams were selected at-large without geographical restrictions.
-The tournament was seeded by the Men’s Water Polo Committee on December 1.
+The tournament was seeded by the Men's Water Polo Committee on December 1.
 Conference representatives were Southern Cal (MPSF), Whittier College (SCIAC), UC San Diego (WWPA), and St. Francis College Brooklyn (CWPA).